Phil467/CSigma/README.md

 ## 📄 Test Sample

-[`This video`](uiSamples/demo_video.mp4) shows what you will get after compiling and running the project.
-The file [`main.cpp`] contains the code necessary for designing the user interface as shown in the video.
+[`This video`](uiSamples/demo_video.mp4) (click on "View raw" to download) shows what you will get after compiling and running the project.
+The file [`main.cpp`](main.cpp) contains the code necessary for designing the user interface as shown in the video.

 ---